-Cognitive Rehabilitation is an one-on-one therapy, utilized for the development of cognitive (thinking) skills to improve functional abilities including but not limited to: attention, memory, problem solving, and to help identify impaired thinking as specified in the Person Centered Plan.
+Cognitive Rehabilitation is an ono-on-one therapy, utilized for the development of cognitive (thinking) skills to improve functional abilities including but not limited to: attention, memory, problem solving, and to help identify impaired thinking.
 The initial goal of therapy is to improve cognitive functioning to the full extent possible.
 Compensatory strategies will be introduced as progress slows.
 This phase will assist to achieve an awareness of the ongoing cognitive limitations, maintain skills learned and teach functional strategies necessary to increase the quality of life and enhance their ability to live successfully in the community of their choice.
 Compensatory strategies also include the training of significant individuals in the person's life.